SaeedMalikx/AVBAssesment/README.md

 # AVB Frontend Assesment

+## Summary

+Included is a working comment app that fetches from an external API and allows the user to add a comment.
+I have structured the app where app.js handles all data fetching and passing props to components.
+The initial comments are loaded from an external API, same mock comments.
+The API call is made with Axios and kept simple as possible.
+The data is stored in redux slice and then passed to components.
+I wasn't sure on what the requirements were for input fields and none were given so there is only a simple error check on string length.

+-Slices/comment.js contain the selectors for getting the Top 3 Commenters.
+-There are 2 new components created CommentList and CommenterList.
+-The Material UI theme is using orange as primary and purple as secondary

 ## User Story

 As a user, I would like to be able to read a list of comments, add a comment, and see a list of the top 3 commenters.